Rate Limits

 }

-The response will also include a Retry-After header indicating how many seconds to wait before retrying.
+Requests rejected by the per-key API request limiter return 429 with a Retry-After header indicating how many seconds to wait before retrying.

 Best Practices